Attacks on Machine-Text Detectors Retain Stylistic Fingerprints: Introduction

-Is detection using stylistic features inherently robust to such optimization?
-To study this question, we build a style-aware paraphraser that, conditioning on a few excerpts of a target style, is capable of mimicking the writing style, preserving the meaning of the original text, and avoiding detection.
+Is detection using stylistic features inherently robust to attacks?
+To robustly avoid detection, we argue that one must move beyond generic optimization and explicitly optimize \emph{for} author-specific human writing styles.
+To validate this hypothesis, we introduce a style-aware paraphraser that, conditioning on a few excerpts of a target author, is capable of mimicking the authorship style while preserving the original meaning.
 We train our model in two stages: supervised fine-tuning to learn how to paraphrase in the style of human-written exemplars, and preference optimization~\citep{rafailov2024directpreferenceoptimizationlanguage} to refine generations for undetectability.
-Unlike prior approaches, our method does not rely on conditioning on style embeddings and achieves state-of-the-art performance compared to other alternatives~\citep{patel2024lowresourceauthorshipstyletransfer, horvitz2024tinystylerefficientfewshottext}.
-When applied iteratively on machine-generated text, our system produces outputs that are indistinguishable from human-written text, even to detectors that rely on stylistic features, when only a single sample is available for detection.
+We show that when applied iteratively on machine-generated text, our system produces outputs that are indistinguishable from human-written text, even to style-based detectors, when only a single sample is available for detection.
+However, we demonstrate detection performance is recovered as the number of documents available grows.

-To better understand the limits of detectability, we measure the area under the receiver operating curve (\auroc) as the sample size increases, finding that it increases as more samples are provided---supporting the findings of~\citep{chakraborty2023possibilitiesaigeneratedtextdetection} linking increases in \auroc to the sample size and the total variation (\tv).
-We find that while approaches that rely on preference optimization help evade detection, the gap between the distributions remains large, implying that most modern detectors rely on surface level features that are easy to alter.

-\paragraph{Primary contributions} We show that although LLMs can be optimized to defeat machine-text detectors, they remain identifiable by detectors that avail of writing style and that moreover, optimizing against such detectors does not reduce their performance.(\autoref{sec:style_robust}).
-We introduce a training recipe for a state-of-the-art style-aware paraphraser that mimics human writing style while evading machine-text detectors (\autoref{sec:style_aware}).